How to apply

 You should also provide an outline work plan for the period of research including consideration of approval of any research ethics implications.
 You are also asked to comment on why you wish to pursue this research and what you feel you will bring to it.
 The research proposal should be a maximum of three sides of A4.

-In addition, if you wish to be considered for a Cass Doctoral Training Fellowships, you should provide a non-technical summary of your proposed research.
+In addition, if you wish to be considered for a Bayes Doctoral Training Fellowships, you should provide a non-technical summary of your proposed research.
 This summary should be no more than 400 words.

 English language requirements

-For students whose first language is not English, the following qualifications will normally meet the English language requirement for entry to a postgraduate course of study and to apply for a Tier 4 visa:
+For students whose first language is not English, the following qualifications will normally meet the English language requirement for entry to a postgraduate course of study and to apply for a Student Route visa:

 - A first degree from a UK university or from the CNAA